jansanchez/gulp-css-url-versioner/README.md

 ### Options:

-Options are the same as has: [css-url-versioner](https://github.com/jansanchez/css-url-versioner#options)

 #### variable:
 Default: `v`

-Here go the variable of our version, for '?myVariable=yyyymmdd'
+You can customize the variable name in '?myVariable=yyyymmdd'

 ```
 {variable: 'myVariable'}